krolique/hockey-lab/etl/nhl/README.md

 ```

 ### Transformer
 A module that performs work on each message in the stream.
-Generaly this is
+Generally this is
-where you will format the data into a shape more sutable for database domain
+where you will format the data into a shape more suitable for database domain
 or clean the incoming data for consistency.
 Additionally is is possible to
-conver from one format to another.
+convert from one format to another.
 Type transformers are really consumer
 of the Data transformers or rather the should be joined together to
 form the final product of an ET (minus L).